Cosy Pubs with Real Fires

 - Green Dragon

 Tucked away opposite the village church, on the South West Coastal Path and half a mile from Blackpool Sands, there has been a building on the site since the 12th Century.
 There is a cosy bar, a focus for the village, featuring a large log burning open fire.
 The bar, adjacent restaurant and kitchen were refurbished in 2018.
 The background music is subdued, there are no gaming machines or TV screens, except for Six Nations rugby.
 Local legend suggests there is a tunnel underneath the floor to the nearby beach and, some say, a ghost.
 One photo is of three landlords of the Green Dragon.
-They are L to R: Peter Crowther 1992-2018; Alan Jones current; Steve Hele Late 1980s to early 1990s;
+They are L to R: Peter Crowther 1992-2018; Alan Jones current; Steve Hele Late 1980s to early 1990s; The garden benefited from landscaping in April 2021 and the addition of an outside bar.

 - Green Dragon Church Road Stoke Fleming TQ6 0PX firstname.lastname@example.org(01803) 770238